dwdyer/watchmaker/README.txt

 The following bundled JAR files are required by all programs that use the Watchmaker Framework:

-  watchmaker-framework-0.6.0.jar        (Apache Licence 2.0)
+  watchmaker-framework-@VERSION@.jar        (Apache Licence 2.0)
   uncommons-maths-1.1.jar               (Apache Licence 2.0)
   google-collect-snapshot-20080820.jar  (Apache Licence 2.0)

 These additional JAR files are required to use the Watchmaker Framework Swing
 components:

-  watchmaker-swing-0.6.0.jar            (Apache Licence 2.0)
+  watchmaker-swing-@VERSION@.jar            (Apache Licence 2.0)
   jfreechart-1.0.12.jar                 (GNU LGPL 2.1)
   jcommon-1.0.15.jar                    (GNU LGPL 2.1)

-Example applications are included in the watchmaker-examples-0.6.0.jar file.
+Example applications are included in the watchmaker-examples-@VERSION@.jar file.
 This file is not required by other applications that use the Watchmaker Framework.